 2. Analyze Your Thoughts to Discover Your Underlying Beliefs

-Once you’ve recognized your thoughts, take time to consider the belief that underlies those thoughts.
+Once you’ve recognized your thoughts, take time to consider the negative beliefs that underlie those thoughts.
+Identifying and challenging these negative beliefs is significant for personal development and psychological well-being.
 This may be a good place to start working with a therapist because some core beliefs protect you from emotions you don’t want to experience.
 Also, a skilled therapist can help you process those emotions safely and productively, especially if you’ve experienced trauma.

 One way to analyze thoughts and discover your underlying beliefs is to “go down the rabbit hole” of what it means if your thought is, in fact, true.
 When you ask what it means when you think “I need to do more at work,” your next thought might be that you don’t do enough or you’re not successful enough.
 And the thought that follows could be “I’m not enough.”
 BAM!
 That’s your underlying core belief, and it’s not helping you live your best life.